cocotb/cocotb/docs/source/pytest.rst

 :py:mod:`cocotb_tools.pytest.plugin` provides full `pytest`_ integration with cocotb.
 Including:

-* `fixture`_ to cleanly set up and tear down cocotb tests and designs under test.
+* `fixtures`_ to cleanly set up and tear down cocotb tests and designs under test.
 * `plugins`_ that can extend cocotb testing capabilities.
 * `configuration`_ facilities to configure the cocotb testing environment using command line arguments ``--cocotb-*``, configuration files like `pyproject.toml`_ or `fixture`_ arguments for fine